Only 80 minutes from Ottawa, the Bonnechere Caves have been welcoming people from all over the world for over 55 years.

 Our shoes got a little bit wet, and I had to duck down quite a bit to make my way through, but it was really fun.

 During one portion of the tour, our guide turned off all of the lights in a section so we could see just how dark it was inside the cave.
 It was pitch black.
 We couldn’t see anything at all!
 This is when you will want to have a tight grip on the children and make sure they are aware of what is about to happen.
-Even with a warning, our 7 year old was not fond of the idea of pitch black.
+Even with a warning, our 7-year-old was not fond of the idea of absolute darkness.

 Other Things To Do at Bonnechere Caves